Welcome to the DC 100 Page Super Spectacular Site

 SEQUENCING - NUMBERING THE 100 PAGERS

 Be aware that the numbering on these books is a bit finicky to keep up with, but if you can bend your mind around the listing, it becomes familiar after awhile.
 DC Comics has not been known for their transparency in their publishing and series numbering at any point in their history.
 Heck, even today, they can't even seem to manage a consistent Trade Paperback reprint schedule - or even to ensure that their current books make it into TPB format.
 That said, there is some archaic math behind the numbering and scheduling of this particular series.
-Initially, the series appears to have been intended to be quarterly - which had not happened on a DC title for quite some time at that stage.
-From DC-6 to DC-7, there was a gap of 3 months.
-Between DC-13 and DC-14, another gap of 8 months.
+Initially, the series was listed in the indicia as a quarterly - which had not happened on a DC title for quite some time at that stage.
+From DC-6 to DC-7, there was a gap of 3 months, but with DC-7 & DC-8 the series became monthly.
+Then, between DC-13 and DC-14, another gap of 8 months.
+When the series continued with DC-14 it appeared monthly, as well (even though it skipped the publishing month of May in 1973).

 There is one more addition to this series - a "missing" issue, as it were.
 Announced in DC-22 (a Flash issue), E. Nelson Bridwell indicated that the next issue in the series was to be a "Shazam!" issue (DC-23), featuring the Original Captain Marvel.
 However, for ages it seemed that there was a sudden change that shifted the format into regular comics' series and eliminated the "Super Spectacular" moniker for good.
 As such, the next Shazam 100-Pager was Shazam! #8, which included ads.
 Also that month appeared the regular issue change of Detective Comics and Young Love to a bi-monthly, 100-Page format (for, at least, the coming year).
 So, what happened to DC-23?
 Turns out, the trade dress from the last part of that series of Super Spectaculars appeared on a long-lost cover shared on Twitter by Writer/Artist Erik Larsen (of Image Comics fame) in a tweet he provided in June of 2019.
 The art he'd purchased appears to have been intended for DC-23, but another cover was completed by C.C.
 Beck - with the same story images and, of course, different trade dress - for Shazam! #8.
 Here is a cleaned-up version of the cover shared by Mr. Larsen as you can see, it appears that DC was already headed toward raising the price to 60¢, but the shift to include ads and increase the frequency of the format likely saved them enough money to push the price increase down the road another 4 months later, to begin with the comics appearing on racks in January of the new year (1974).